Kevin Newman Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is last in MLB with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.4 K/9, the worst in MLB.

-- The Athletics' 8.01 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (8.05).

-- Rucinski gets the call to start for the Athletics, his first of the season.
+- Muller makes the start for the Athletics, his sixth of the season.
+He is 0-2 with a 7.23 ERA and 17 strikeouts in 23 2/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 34-year-old right-hander.
+- In his most recent time out on Sunday against the Texas Rangers, the left-hander went five innings, allowing four earned runs while surrendering seven hits.

+- In five games this season, the 25-year-old has an ERA of 7.23, with 6.5 strikeouts per nine innings.
+Opponents are batting .347 against him.

 © 2023 Data Skrive.
 All rights reserved.